rajohnn/alman/README.md

 Mobile Assisted Living Application

 The repository will be used to kickoff the small scale version of the Alman application.
-Alman standard for Assisted Living Management.
+Alman stands for Assisted Living Management.

+As the application is built, additional notes will be added here.